bnu-wangxun/Deep_metric/README.md

 - Batch-All-Loss and Batch-Hard-Loss in ["In Defense of Triplet Loss in ReID"](https://arxiv.org/abs/1703.07737)

-- New Loss for Master Graduation (in searching)
+- New Positive Mining Loss based on Fussy Clustering

+   [SOTA on standard metric learning Datasets]

 ## Dataset
 - [Car-196](http://ai.stanford.edu/~jkrause/cars/car_dataset.html)